Webhooks

 4 — third retry30 minutes

-After 3 consecutive permanently-failed events (i.e. three different events that each exhausted all 4 attempts in a row), the endpoint is marked inactive and no further deliveries are sent to it.
-You'll see a warning in the desktop app and can re-enable the endpoint once you've fixed the issue.
-Events that occurred during the dormant period are not replayed automatically — fetch them via the API if you need to backfill.
+If all 4 attempts fail, the event is considered permanently failed and the endpoint is marked inactive: no further deliveries are sent to it, and the account owner is notified by email.
+Re-enable the endpoint from Settings → Webhooks once you've fixed the issue.
+Events that occurred while the endpoint was inactive are not replayed automatically — fetch them via the API if you need to backfill.